-Yes, there is a place for “technical” practise, it is a great way to iron out faults and improve your technique.
-However, “process” or “being at your best” practise is also necessary if you want to take your training results into competitive arena’s.
+Yes, there is a place for “technical” practice, it is a great way to iron out faults and improve your technique.
+However, “process” or “being at your best” practice is also necessary if you want to take your training results into competitive arena’s.

 - What is your job as an athlete?

 Depending on your sport this will differ.
 A 400m runner has to get to the finish line as fast as possible staying on the track.
 A tennis player has to hit a small ball over the net, away from their opponent and in the court more times than their opponent.